• Skip to primary navigation

 Well, both measure association between a binary outcome variable and a continuous or binary predictor variable.

-And unfortunately, the names are sometimes used interchangeably.
-They shouldn’t be because they’re actually interpreted differently.
+And unfortunately, some people use the names interchangeably.
+They shouldn’t be because they have different interpretations.
 So it’s important to keep them separate and to be precise in the language you use.

 The basic difference is that the odds ratio is a ratio of two odds (yep, it’s that obvious) whereas the relative risk is a ratio of two probabilities.
 (The relative risk is also called the risk ratio).
 Let’s look at an example.